gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 deploy your site by adding the git remote address with https or ssh.
 Here is how to do it with https: `git remote add origin git@github.com:username/project-name.git`.

-Now run `yarn deploy` or `npm run deploy`.
+Now run `npm run deploy`.
 Preview changes in your GitHub page `https://username.github.io/project-name/`.
 You can also find the link to your site on GitHub under `Settings` > `GitHub Pages`.